wingify/wingify.github.io/_posts/2017-05-01-wingify-hackathon-sum-it-up.markdown

 <b>Prohibited content (Only for geeks):</b>

-<i>As soon as the user selects some text on the page (HTML) and right click on it, (s)he is shown an option to 'Save to Sum it up' in the context menu.
-On clicking the option, Sum It Up saves the highlighted data (color, text, DOM Node, page url, timestamp etc) in the JSON format of the local storage (So no breachment of privacy) inside the Chrome browser.
-The main challenge was to maintain the highlighter for the partial DOM selection which I have solved by putting the custom span tag to all the elements resides in that selected area.</i>
+<i>As soon as the user selects some text on the page (HTML) and right clicks on it, (s)he is shown an option to 'Save to Sum it up' in the context menu.
+On clicking the option, Sum It Up saves the highlighted data (color, text, DOM node, page URL, timestamp etc.) in the JSON format to the local storage (so no breachment of privacy) inside the Chrome browser.
+The main challenge was to maintain the highlighter for the partial DOM selection which I have solved by putting the custom span tag to all the elements which reside in that selected area.</i>

 Some features that you might find useful are:
-1. (High) light it up
+1. (High) light it up.
-2. Collect your notes
+2. Collect your notes.
 3. Email them.
-4. Searching made easy
+4. Searching made easy.
-5. Tweet your note
+5. Tweet your note.
 6. Are you a markdown lover?
-Yes you can export in markdown too
+Yes you can export in markdown too.
-7. Directly jump to the micro section of the website
+7. Directly jump to the micro section of the website.

 Sum It Up got featured on [Product Hunt](https://www.producthunt.com/posts/sum-it-up) too!
-Yippee :) (My very first submission on product hunt and that too got featured, it's like Diwali Bonus 😀 )
+Yippee :) (My very first submission on Product Hunt and that too got featured, it's like Diwali Bonus 😀 )

 PS: This is my first blog post so please be kind to me.
 I am open to any feedback 😀